Lymah123/100-days-of-code/daily-journal.md

 Day 28: 22/12/24

-- I added a feature for deployment(dev container) using open open-source platform known as Daytonai to the URL-shortened app
+- I added a feature for deployment(dev container) using an open-source platform known as Daytonai to the URL-shortened app
 - I set up comprehensive documentation for the repository
 - I wrote an article on the app
 - I submitted the project for an Open Source Hackathon